 - Select New Screen Recording under the File menu

 A small control panel called “Screen Recording” opens in the upper left corner of the screen.
 The control panel has only one button at start-up: the record button.
-Finer adjustments, such as selecting the microphone or the folder to which the recordings are saved, can be made in the menu that opens in the lower right corner of the control panel (small clickable triangle, see image below).
+Selecting the microphone, choosing the folder to which the recordings are saved and other finer adjustments can be made in the menu that opens in the lower right corner of the control panel (small clickable triangle, see image below).

 Record with QuickTime Player

 When you click the record button, which is a gray circle with a red dot in it, a dialog box opens asking you to confirm that you want to start recording.
 The dialog also describes how to end the recording once it has started.

 The default setting is for QuickTime Player to record the entire screen in high quality and without a microphone.
 If you want other settings, this needs to be done before recording starts.